juan-leon/lowcharts/README.md

 [![Sample histogram with lowcharts](resources/histogram-example.png)](resources/histogram-example.png)

 This was inspired by [data-hacks](https://github.com/bitly/data_hacks).
-However, for some big log files I found that project was slower of what I would like, and I found that a rust-compiled binary was better suited to my needs.
+However, for some big log files I found that project was a lot slower than what I would like, and I found that a rust-compiled binary was better suited to my
+needs: easy to copy around in a hurry (no deps) and very fast.

 Options for specifying ranges, chart sizes and input files are supported: